Professor, Department of Family Medicine and Public Health; Director: UCSD/SDSU General Preventive Medicine Residency Program

-Dr. Hill’s leadership provides direction for the program’s research, training, and services projects that aim to reduce injuries and deaths resulting from collisions.
-Her areas of interest include older drivers, fall prevention, teen drivers and distracted driving.
+Dr. Hill’s leadership provides direction for the program’s research, training, and service projects that aim to reduce injuries and deaths resulting from traffic collisions.
+Her areas of interest include older drivers, teen drivers, distracted driving, and driving under the influence of alcohol and drugs.
 With over 30 years as a practicing physician, she brings lessons from the community to her injury prevention activities.
-Dr. Hill imparts her expertise through public speaking engagements, publications and teaching.
+Dr. Hill conveys her expertise through public speaking engagements, publications, and teaching.
 She is recognized nationally as a contributor to prevention research.

-With over 30 years of experience in the public health arena, Jill brings expertise in program management, training development and research to the team.
-She directs projects that aim to promote safe driving for older adults and reduce distracted driving.
-Jill serves on several challenge area committees of California’s Strategic Highway Safety Plan, and is a presenter and co-author on research projects.
+With over 30 years of experience in the public health arena, Jill brings expertise in program management, training development, and research to the team.
+She directs projects that aim to promote safety for all roadway users.
+Jill serves on several challenge area committees of California’s Strategic Highway Safety Plan, and is a presenter and coauthor on research projects.

-Jana’s background in health education, curriculum development and teaching at the college level adds a host of experience to the program.
-She is responsible for the communication and delivery of professional education in support of driving safety, including video production and online training modules.
-She supervises an internship program for college students preparing for health professions.
+Jana’s background in health education, training, and teaching at the college level adds a host of experience to the team.
+She is responsible for the communication and delivery of professional and public education programs.
+Jana oversees curriculum development and serves as liaison to project consultants.